6 recommended OTC drugs

 Risk factors

-Age, obesity, trauma, repetitive activities (occupational/sports), anatomical abnormalities, genetics, female sex.
+Age, obesity, joint trauma, repetitive activities (occupational or sports-related), anatomical abnormalities, genetic predisposition and female sex.

 Symptoms